TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 Configuration file :file:`ext_emconf.php`
 =========================================

-A single configuration file named :file:`ext_emconf.php` is required by TYPO3 to allow loading the extension.
+The configuration file named :file:`ext_emconf.php` is required by TYPO3 in :ref:`legacy installations not based on Composer <t3start:legacyinstallation>`.
+It is recommended to keep this file in all extensions that are being published.

 The file is located in the extension's top-level folder (:file:`store_inventory/`).
 You can copy and adapt this file from an existing extension.